averageflow/JoesHangmanAPI/README.md

 To install the project's dependencies `cd` into the folder and `composer install`.

+Please install an API key for your local version by executing `php artisan passport:install`

 In order to run the API in a production environment please place it in a server like Apache or Nginx.
 Since this is a development showcase I have been using it with `php artisan serve --host 192.168.178.68`.

 The API by default runs in the `:8000` port.